nhejazi/hejazi/cran-comments.md

 * Nothing to report.

 ## Additional Notes
-* Updated submission of package, up from version v0.4.5 to v0.5.0
+* Updated submission of package, from version v0.5.1 to v0.6.0
-* This releases fixes a broken unit test in R 3.5.0
+* This releases fixes broken functionality and unit tests in anticipation of R 4.0.0: inheritance of Array class by Matrix objects, re: use of class().
-* Fixes issue mentioned in e-mail with Uwe Ligges re: submission of v0.4.7